ArhiChief/yajp/README.md

     ret = YAJP_PRIMITIVE_FIELD_OVERWRITE_DESERIALIZATION_ACTION_INIT(
-            "int_field2",   // name of field in JSON stream test_struct_t,  // type of structure where deserializing field is stored other_field,    // name of field in deserializing structure yajp_parse_int, // pointer to function used to deserialize JSON value into structure field.
+            "int_field2",   // name of field in JSON stream test_struct_t,  // type of structure where deserializing field is stored short_field,    // name of field in deserializing structure yajp_set_int, // pointer to function used to deserialize JSON value into structure field.
             &actions[0]     // pointer to initializing deserialization action );